camunda/camunda-docs-manual/content/user-guide/task-forms/_index.md

 Forms are Referenced using Form Keys and can either be embedded in Camunda Tasklist or handled by a custom application.
 Depending on you use-case, different Form Types can be used:

 1. [Embedded Task Forms](#embedded-task-forms) allow you to embed custom HTML and JavaScript forms into Tasklist.
-2. [Camunda Forms](#camunda-forms) offer a form builder in the Camunda Modeler and can be used for less complex forms.
+2. [Camunda Forms](#camunda-forms) offer visual editing of forms in the Camunda Modeler and can be used for less complex forms.
 3. [External Task Forms](#external-task-forms) can be used to link to custom applications.
 The Form will not be embedded in Tasklist.

-If no form key is present, a [Generic Task Forms](#generic-task-forms) will be shown.
+If no form key is present, a [Generic Task Form](#generic-task-forms) will be shown.

 # Form Key Details